7 Best Ergonomic Office Chairs For Lower Back Pain

 Most people who work in an office environment will have experienced some level of back pain.
 And even if for you it’s only a slight niggle, it is still a sign that something is not quite right.
 If left to develop, these issues can develop into more serious problems which can become chronic.
 So many wonder what can be done about a sore back, understandably.

 It may be that the answer is right in front (or underneath) our eyes.
 Many claim that with ergonomic chairs back pain can be banished, but can it really be that simple?
 We looked into it.

 Can Your Office Chair Make Your Back Hurt?

 The short answer is, yes!
 A badly designed chair or an office chair that is not fit for purpose can do real damage to your back.
 The body is not designed to be sat down all day, and to do this the muscles in the lower back or lumbar area are placed under strain.
 This strain is exacerbated by poor posture, and extended periods seated.
 In the short term this will cause pain and discomfort, but can quickly develop into a more serious problem.

 A badly designed office chair will offer little support and encourage poor posture.
 For most people, this means they sit leaning into their desk with their back unsupported.
 This compresses the vertebrae and the disks in between them, which can lead to serious back pain, and a whole host of other long term issues.

-How Do I Stop My Office Chair From Hurting My Back?
+How Do I Stop My Office Chair From Hurting My Lower Back?